Here are answers to the most commonly asked questions on DataStax Enterprise (DSE).

 - Risk analysis and management

 HBase is an open source, column-oriented datastore modeled after Google BigTable, and is designed to offer BigTable-like capabilities on top of data stored in Hadoop.
-However, while HBase shared the BigTable design with Cassandra, its foundational architecture is very different and targets different use cases – Apache Cassandra™ is aimed at operational database management tasks and HBase at data warehouse/lake scenarios.
+However, while HBase shares the BigTable design with Apache Cassandra™, its foundational architecture is very different and targets different use cases – Apache Cassandra™ is aimed at operational database management tasks and HBase at data warehouse/lake scenarios.

 MongoDB is a document-oriented database that is built upon a master-slave/sharding architecture.
 MongoDB is designed to store/manage collections of JSON-styled documents.